 Enoteca al Fante is a real gem right in Piazza Castello in Marostica.
 The place is very nice, the cellar (even for natural wines) is well stocked but there is no shortage of cocktails and musical events.
 Enoteca al Fante, Piazza Castello 11, Marostica (Vicenza), 340-793 3096.

-Bamburger: a modern place for a gourmet burger, is located in Contrà Cantarane 15; Bamburger stands out for its selection of gourmet burgers made with the highest quality ingredients and artisan bread.
+Bamburger: A modern place for a gourmet hamburger -- Located in Contrà Cantarane 15, Bamburger stands out for its proposal of gourmet hamburgers made with the highest quality ingredients and artisanal bread.
+All ingredients are local, and they even make their own mayo, ketchup and mustard.

 The best restaurants to enjoy Vicenza-style baccalà